khailey-zz/fio_scripts/README.md

 ---------------------------
 First run fio.sh.
 The script fio.sh will run a series of I/O benchmarks.
-The series of I/O benchmarks is aimed at simulating the typical workload of an Oracle database.
+The series of I/O benchmarks are aimed at simulating the typical workload of an Oracle database.
 There are 3 types of I/O run